klavere/cyclebars/README.md

 - [plot_anom_cyclic()](#plot_anom_cyclic())

 ## Installation
+To install from github, run `pip install git+https://github.com/klavere/cyclebars.git#egg=cyclebars`

-Download the code and run `pip install path/to/your/folder/cyclebars`
+Instead, you may also download the code and run `pip install path/to/your/folder/cyclebars`

-A conda install will be available eventually...
+A conda install will be available eventually.

 ## plot_horizontal()
 Plots a stacked horizontal bar chart of one or two pandas DataFrames.